pyccel/pyccel/tutorial/quickstart.md

 ### Command Line Usage

-After installation, the `pyccel` command will be available on a terminal app (iterm or terminal for MacOs, terminal for Linux).
+After installation, the `pyccel` command will be available on a terminal app (iterm or terminal for macOS, terminal for Linux).
 After typing `pyccel`, the usage should be displayed on the terminal; if this is the case then the installation has succeeded.
 In essence the `pyccel` command translates the given Python file to a Fortran or C file, and then compiles the generated code to a Python C extension module or a simple executable.